 PII tokens are scoped to sessions.
 You can list active tokens in a session or revoke an entire session to invalidate all its tokens.

-POST /v1/suite/guard/pii/tokenize-- detect and replace PII with tokensPOST /v1/suite/guard/pii/rehydrate-- restore original values from tokensGET /v1/suite/guard/pii/sessions/{session_id}-- list active tokensDELETE /v1/suite/guard/pii/sessions/{session_id}-- revoke all tokens in a session
+POST /v1/suite/guard/pii/tokenize -- detect and replace PII with tokensPOST /v1/suite/guard/pii/rehydrate -- restore original values from tokensGET /v1/suite/guard/pii/sessions/{session_id} -- list active tokensDELETE /v1/suite/guard/pii/sessions/{session_id} -- revoke all tokens in a sessiontokenize_pii -- tokenize PII in textrehydrate_pii -- restore original values from tokens| Python | Node |

 |---|---|